ghaiot/artportfolio/pages/about.md

 My name (first and middle) is rather French, somehow.
 I am not French.

-I am Cherokee, a legal citizen of the Cherokee Nation, and I'm quite proud of that heritage.
+I am Cherokee, a legal member of the Cherokee Nation, and I'm quite proud of that heritage.

 Rather than choosing between two loves to dictate the course of my life, I double-majored in English and art and am pursuing a master's in art history.